chrismdp/chrismdp.github.com/_posts/2014-02-12-make-cucumber-features-more-readable-with-this-one-weird-trick.markdown

 ---
 layout: post
-title: "Make Cucumber features more readable with this one weird trick"
+title: Make Cucumber features more readable with this one weird trick
-date: 2014-02-12 10:15:06 +0000
+date: 2014-02-12 10:15:06.000000000 +00:00
 categories:
 - bdd
 - agile
 - cucumber
 - process
+redirect_from:
+- "/2014/02/make-cucumber-features-more-readable-with-this-one-weird-trick"
 ---
 *"Sorry I've written such a long letter; I didn't have time to write a short one."*

 -- [Blaise Pascal](http://en.wikipedia.org/wiki/Blaise_Pascal)